OpenSyndrome/website/content/contributing/docs.md

 ---
-title: "Docs"
+title: "Docs 📄"
-date: 2024-10-25
+showDate: false
 description: "Open Syndrome documentation"
-tags: ["docs"]
 ---

-## Architecture
+## Workflow

-Our architecture is deliberately simple: a GitHub repository serves as the central hub where all syndrome definitions are stored and managed.
-When practitioners submit new definitions through Pull Requests, our system automatically validates the format.
-Only verified contributors can have their submissions reviewed by the community.
-Once approved, the definitions are automatically published to our website.
+Our workflow is deliberately simple: a GitHub repository serves as the central hub where all definitions are stored and managed.
+Any person can submit a new definition through the [submission contact form]() or directly via a [GitHub Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+People have also the option of verifying their affiliations and become verified contributors.
+For this, they need to provide a valid email address and an organization name through the [verification form]().
+The definitions from verified contributors receive the tag `verified`.
+All contributions are reviewed by the community and published on our website after approval and technical validation.

+When a definition is submitted though the form, we automatically create a GitHub Pull Request in our repository.
+This allows us to maintain a clear history of contributions and ensures that all definitions are version-controlled.
+Then, it will go through the same process as any other Pull Request, including validation and community review.

 Here's a visual representation of our workflow:

 {{< mermaid >}}